 One of the students in that class of 1873, graduating with Mary Beth Hickey, was a young man who grew up on a farm near Tipton in Cedar County, Iowa.
 Born in Salem, Ohio on November 26, 1851, Emlin McClain came to Iowa in 1855 (age 4) with his parents, William & Rebecca McClain, and his older brother Byran, who was born in 1845.

 Both of Emlin’s parents were born into Quaker households in Pennsylvania, and his Scotch-Irish father, William, was the principal and proprietor of Salem Institute in Ohio.
-According to family records (see below), after ten years of farming in Cedar County, the McClain’s moved into nearby Iowa City in 1865, and its here, Emlin’s father founded The Iowa City Academy, becoming very well-known around the State of Iowa as a quality educator.
+According to family records (see below), after ten years of farming in Cedar County, the McClain’s moved into nearby Iowa City in 1865, and its here, William took control of the fledgling Iowa City Commercial College (1867), and several years later (1870), The Iowa City Academy, making McClain a very well-respected educator in both Iowa City and around the state of Iowa.

 So, it’s very explainable then, why – in 1866 – young Emlin McClain – at age 15 – entered the SUI Normal School, where five years later, in 1871, he graduated with a degree in philosophy, followed by a degree in the classics (liberal arts) in 1872, and finally, a degree in law in 1873!